canonical/cloud-init/doc/rtd/reference/datasources/openstack.rst

-For more general information about how ``cloud-init`` handles vendor-data, including how it can be disabled by users on instances, see our :ref:`explanation topic<vendordata>`.
+For more general information about how ``cloud-init`` handles vendor-data, including how it can be disabled by users on instances, see our :ref:`explanation topic<vendor-data>`.

-OpenStack can also be configured to provide "dynamic vendordata" which is provided by the DynamicJSON provider and appears under a different IMDS path, :file:`/vendor_data2.json`.
+OpenStack can also be configured to provide "dynamic vendor-data" which is provided by the DynamicJSON provider and appears under a different IMDS path, :file:`/vendor_data2.json`.